Tool lesson

 5HandoffStructure context, then validateA carry or roll read should route to Fair Value, Calendar, or Backtest when it becomes a hypothesis worth checking.

 Contract month is part of the market object.
-Near, far, and roll-week rows should expose symbol, expiry, volume caveat, and handoff before the learner compares them.
+Near, far, and roll-week rows should expose symbol, expiry, volume caveat, and the next check before the learner compares them.

 Interactive desk lab